This TikTok-Famous Mask Revived My Dry, Frizz-Prone Hair

 After throwing my clean hair into my trusty Aquis towel wrap, I waited for my hair to air-dry.
 As it dried, I could already tell it was softer, even without applying oil post-shower.
 (I applied a single pump instead of my usual two after my hair was about 50% dry.)
 Once it fully dried and I brushed it out, I was honestly blown away by the mirror-like shine.
 While it didn't completely eliminate my frizz and flyaways (not that I expected it to), they did seem a little tamer than usual, which I definitely appreciated.
 According to the brand, the Sweet Repair mask is packin' skin-care-grade ingredients like ceramides, hyaluronic acid, and vegan keratin among others, which work wonders to repair existing damage and strengthen strands.
 The amber scent was a little overpowering at first whiff, but it really didn't linger too much on my hair.

-At $34.90 for a generously sized 7.17-oz. tub, this is definitely a product I'd use again whenever my hair is feeling especially lackluster.
-Now for the sad part: It's currently sold out.
-If you can't wait to try something from Coco & Eve, you can still shop its OG Like A Virgin hair mask.
+At $51.90 for a generously sized 212ml tub, this is definitely a product I'd use again whenever my hair is feeling especially lacklustre.
+If you'd like to try more from Coco & Eve, we hear the OG Like A Virgin hair mask is also heavenly.
 My final thoughts: Coco & Eve's hair mask has made a convert of this low-maintenance B — and I now have the commercial-worthy strands to prove it.